molpopgen/fwdpy/README.rst

 * Selfing
 * The ability to vary model parameters over time (recombination rates, genetic maps, selfing, selection, etc.)
 * Sampling populations at various time points
 * Parallel executiom of simulations.
 Multiple replicates may be run simultaenously via C++11's threading mechanism.
-This is a "sneaky" end-run around Pythons' Global Interpreter Lock, or GIL.
+This is a "sneaky" end-run around Python's Global Interpreter Lock, or GIL.

 The following distributions of selection coefficients are supported: